 - A Global degree cannot be completed at one Webster University campus alone.

 - A Global degree includes study at several Webster University campuses in a minimum of three different countries.

-- A Global degree allows students to engage in various cultures and develop a "global" perspective that might not otherwise be achieved.
+- A Global degree allows students to engage directly in various cultures and develop a global perspective that might not otherwise be achieved.

 - A Global degree requires a structured rotation of students among the Webster campuses with a predefined academic curriculum for each campus.